Xenophanes: Epistemology

-Xenophanes held that there actually exists a truth of reality, but that humans as mortals are unable to know it.
-Hence his views are considered a precursor to Pyrrhonism and subsequent Western philosophical skepticism.
-He is also credited with being one of the first philosophers to distinguish between true belief and knowledge, which he further developed into the prospect that you can know something but not really know it.
+Xenophanes is one of the first philosophers to show interest in epistemological questions as well as metaphysical ones.
+He held that there actually exists an objective truth in reality, but that as mere mortals, humans are unable to know it.
+He is credited with being one of the first philosophers to distinguish between true belief and knowledge, as well as acknowledge the prospect that one can think he knows something but not really know it.

 His verses on skepticism are quoted by Sextus Empiricus as follows:

-Yet, with respect to the gods and what I declare about all things.
+Yet, with regard to the gods and what I declare about all things:

-No man has seen what is clear nor ever will any man know it.
+No man has seen what is clear nor will any man ever know it.